-Even the region’s crown jewels: the juggernauts of Fnatic and G2, faltered in their international pursuits with both teams failing to reach the Worlds final.
-This marks the first time in three years we have not had a European side challenging for the Summoner’s Cup.
-Although Fnatic lost to favourites Top Esports after a close-fought series, it was G2 that fell to eventual champions Damwon Gaming.
+Even the region’s two titans, Fnatic and G2, faltered in their international pursuits with both teams failing to reach the Worlds final.
+This marks the first time in three years Europe has not had a European side challenging for the Summoner’s Cup.

 All in all, it’s clear that teams towards the top of the LEC standings are not quite translating their domestic prowess into international glory.
 As we move into the off-season, it will be intriguing to see how teams adapt to the challenges presented in what has been a difficult year.

 To help you stay in the loop with all things LEC, we’ll be keeping you up-to-date with the latest LEC rosters, roster swaps, and rumours as we head towards the 2021 season.

 Though technically the new kid on the block, Astralis is not a stranger to the LEC.
 Previously operating as Origen, the team was merged into parent company Astralis Group’s branding at the end of the season.
 Once a dominant force in Europe, the newly-rebranded Astralis finds itself in a peculiar position.
 Following a solid third-place performance in the Spring Split, the team crumbled and dropped to the bottom of the table by the end of Summer Split.

 Head coach André ‘Guilhoto’ Pereira Guilhoto leaving the team has led to the promotion of assistant coach Baltat ‘AoD’ Alin-Ciprian to the top job.
 Whether or not this is enough to wipe away the smear of the last split remains to be seen.